brnpl/CTF_discord_ticket_bot/readme.md

 ```

 ## Docker instance
 You can directly deploy the bot using a docker instance.
+Be sure to configure your bot before using the Docker instances.
 You can either use the Docker file or the docker-compose.yaml.
 ```bash
 # Dockerfile
 docker build -t <name_image> .